Photo by Alexis Buryk for Apartment Therapy.

 Or NYC?

 Deborah Stein is an artist and writer who lives between New York City and a small mountain village in Northern New Mexico with her husband and a little dog named Pablo.
+She writes and makes art for humans of all ages to express different ways of seeing the world and our places in it.

 Her writing and art was chosen by Khôra Journal to be part of their four-month curated writer program as the first writer-artist ever in 2024—issues 32-35, April-July 2024.
 Her work The Sea was chosen for Khôra’s cover and was the featured artist for the November 2023 Issue.